Teddybears (band): Soft Machine (2006)

 With Teddybears' fifth album Soft Machine, they made their album debut in the United States on Atlantic Records.
-The album was released on 12 September 2006, and was a special edition for the American market where one of the guest artists is Iggy Pop, who guest sings on "Punkrocker".
+The album was released on 12 September 2006, and was a special edition for the American market where one of the guest artists is Iggy Pop, who guest sings on "Punkrocker" which has been streamed over 105 million times on Spotify.
 The album was praised in the American cultural magazine Entertainment Weekly as "the very distillation of sunshine".

 Soft Machine contains six tracks from Fresh, five remixed hits from Rock 'n' Roll Highschool, and one entirely new song, "Riot Going On", where Ebbot Lundberg sings.

 In 2004, Teddybears hired the Värmland orchestra Torgny Melins as the opening act for one of their concerts to perform dance band interpretations of Teddybears songs, including "Punkrocker" renamed to "Dansbander".
 The performance was a success for Torgny Melins, and the dance band released a whole album of Teddybears interpretations that same year, called "Dansbander".

 With Soft Machine, Teddybears toured North America and Mexico.
 In 2007, the band played on the third day of the Coachella Music Festival 2007, which took place at Empire Polo Field in Indio, California.
 That same year, they performed on Jimmy Kimmel Live! where they played in the same episode as Alice Cooper.
 In 2008, they appeared on "The Late Show with David Letterman" and performed the song "Cobrastyle" together with Robyn.